Xiphophorus Genetic Stock Center

 The importance of the XGSC in conservation of both inbred model organisms and threatened/endangered wild species

-Several of the original genetic strains of platyfish and swordtails developed by Dr. Gordon in the 1930s are still available today; they are virtual genetic clones, the products in some cases of more than 100 generations of brother-to-sister matings.
-The XGSC is one of the oldest live-animal resource centers in the world.
-It surprises even many scientists that one of the oldest and best-defined groups of model organisms are livebearing fishes of the genus Xiphophorus, the platyfishes and swordtails familiar to the tropical fish hobbyist.
+Several of the virtual genetic clones that originated from the strains of platyfish and swordtails developed by Dr. Gordon in the 1930s are still available today.
+These clonal strains are the products of over 100 generations of brother-to-sister matings, in some cases.
+The XGSC is one of the oldest live-animal resource centers in the world and these model platyfishes and swordtails are the same species familiar to the tropical fish hobbyist.

-When Dr. Gordon began his genetic studies and field work in Mexico and Central America, only a half-dozen species of Xiphophorus fishes were known to science.
-Today some 26 species have been described; representatives of all but two are maintained at the stock center.
-Ongoing field studies continue to discover new species, and are critical to the preservation of the increasingly valuable genetic resources of the genus.
-No fewer than eight species are confined to extremely small geographic areas and are threatened by human habitat destruction; several species have already been listed as endangered, and another was thought to be extinct until recently.
-By providing fish to the international scientific community for study, the Xiphophorus Genetic Stock Center reduces collecting pressure on wild populations, and may ultimately preserve the only living representatives of some species.
-As the science of conservation genetics has evolved, so have the breeding strategies of the stock center, away from generation of new inbred strains to maintenance of maximal natural variability in newly originated genetic stocks.
+When Dr. Gordon began his genetic studies and field work in Mexico and Central America, only 12 species of Xiphophorus fishes were described.
+Today, 26 species have been described.
+The stock center maintains representatives from of all but a few species.
+While ongoing field studies continue to discover new species, preservation of existing species is critical to conservation.
+At least eight species are confined to extremely small geographic areas and are threatened by human habitat destruction; several species have already been listed as endangered, and others are extinct in the wild.
+The Xiphophorus Genetic Stock Center reduces collecting pressure on wild populations, by providing fish to the scientific community for study.
+The XGSC may end up ultimately preserving the only living representatives of some species.
+Breeding strategies of the stock center have veered away from generation of new inbred strains to maintenance of maximal natural variability in newly originated genetic stocks for conservation purposes.

 Services of the Stock Center

-The Xiphophorus Genetic Stock Center provides fish from more than 70 genetic strains to scientists and aquarists around the world.
-Scientists in more than 30 laboratories in the United States, Canada, Mexico, Japan and Germany work on Xiphophorus genetics and depend on strains available from the stock center.
-In addition to supplying strains and consultation on husbandry and genetic questions, the stock center makes custom hybrids for a variety of projects, producing hundreds of such fish each year at very affordable costs.
-Unlike most mammals, where fertile hybrids between species are difficult or often impossible to produce, Xiphophorus hybrids are almost always fertile and are extremely valuable for their genetic variability and their very specific susceptibilities for many different cancers.
-Extensive use of these hybrids for gene mapping has made the Xiphophorus gene map the fifth-largest among vertebrates, exceeded only by maps of man, mouse, rat and cow in numbers of genes assigned.
+The Xiphophorus Genetic Stock Center provides fish from more than 70 genetic strains to scientists from over 30 laboratories in the United States, Canada, Mexico, and Germany.
+These laboratories depend on strains available from the stock center along with custom hybrids.
+The stock center produces hundreds of such fish each year at affordable costs and aids with husbandry and genetic questions.
+Extensive use of these cancer producing hybrids for gene mapping has made the Xiphophorus gene map the fifth-largest among vertebrates, exceeded only by maps of man, mouse, rat and cow in numbers of genes assigned.

-The beauty of many Xiphophorus strains has attracted tropical fish fanciers for decades.
-The demand among cognoscenti for extraordinary fish like X. montezumae, with a sword longer than its body, far exceeds the production capabilities of the stock center, but surplus fish are made available to aquarists when possible.
-The present stock center facilities hold some 1,200 aquaria, balanced between 900 tanks for genetic stock perpetuation and 300 for hybrids for research projects.
-While this number may seem large, each new species or newly identified genetic strain necessitates some redesign of the overall management plan.
+Tropical fish hobbyists have appreciated the beauty of many Xiphophorus for decades.
+Fish like X. montezumae, with a sword longer than its body, are in strong demand, and the requests far exceeds the production capabilities of the stock center, but surplus fish are made available to aquarists when possible.
+The XGSC facilities contains about 1,400 aquaria, balanced between 1200 tanks for genetic stock perpetuation and 200 for hybrids for research projects.

-Quality control at the stock center must be impeccable to maintain integrity of the large numbers of genetic strains (even fish manage to escape, and a "jumper" can mean disaster).
+Quality control is required to maintain integrity of the large numbers of genetic strains (some fish manage to escape, and a "jumper" can mean disaster).
 Most strains have been purposely bred to carry diagnostic morphological traits such as red and black pigment patterns.
 Each strain possesses a unique genetic "signature" which can be checked for assurance of stock purity.
 Individual broods are never mixed, and males and females are separated prior to sexual maturity.
 All parents of broods are preserved for later reference in the event of later questions.
-All these precautions take a great deal of time, but have been essential in maintaining stock integrity sometimes more than 50 years.
+These precautions take a great deal of time, and are essential for maintaining stock integrity.

 The Future of the Stock Center

-Though Xiphophorus fishes are among the best studied vertebrates genetically, largely because of availability of well characterized genetic stocks, maintenance of large numbers of genetic stocks requires constant effort and substantial funding.
-Texas State University is providing excellent facilities and support for the stock center, but state funds for this institution are inadequate to ensure maintenance of the center.
-Federal grants have helped support the stock center through purchase of fish for research, but an increasing share of the budget must be generated from tax-exempt donations.
-Operating a genetic stock center is a continuing program; lack of funding for a year would result in the loss of more than six decades of carefully controlled breeding.
-For security of these priceless genetic resources, the goal of the center is to raise $3 million of endowed funds to support stock center maintenance for many years into the future.
-This endowment would support all day-to-day operations and provide funds for gradual expansion to include newly discovered species and construction and maintenance of new strains.
-Only liberation from year-to-year funding crises can assure continued availability of these fascinating fish to scientists and aquarists of the future.
+Maintenance of large numbers of genetic stocks require constant effort and substantial funding.
+Texas State University provides excellent facilities and support for the stock center, but these funds are insufficient to ensure maintenance of the center.
+The stock center is also supported by federal grants, but tax-exempt donations are required to round out our budget.
+Loss of funding for a year would result in the loss of more than six decades of carefully controlled breeding.
+For safekeeping of these irreplaceable genetic resources, the XGSC is striving to raise $3 million of endowed funds to support stock center maintenance for many years into the future.
+Such an endowment would support all daily operations and provide funds for potential expansion including newly discovered species and construction and maintenance of new strains.
+An endowment would assure continued availability of these fascinating fish to scientists and tropical fish hobbiests of the future.